taichi/modernjs/modernjs.en.md

 This is only my bad impression theory, but the second line of [Angular] and [Vue.js] have the beauty of the invisible code base as used in a serious production environment.

-By the way, the first line of [Angular] was a code base that seems to be used in production environment.
+By the way, the first line of [Angular] was a code base that seems to , and some in production environment.

 ### [Mithril]
 The goodness of [Mithril] is small.
 After fully understanding the internal details of the framework, it is a tool used by people who can add it myself by myself by noticing what is missing.